This year, I spent 10 days diving the best sites in Roatan, and it's easily one of my top three Caribbean scuba diving destinations.

 Important note for both operators: you cannot request specific dive sites.
 The captain decides based on conditions, mooring ball availability, and what courses are being run.

-If a particular site is non-negotiable, communicate that upfront or speak to mulitple charters.
+If a particular site is non-negotiable, communicate that upfront or speak to multiple charters.

 Water Conditions & What to Wear